The one unavoidable task is to install python3. I also add a dedicated user for Ansible, hook into a local OpenBsd mirror, and patch.

 To do this, I’ve written a set of scripts.
 The first script runs on the Ansible host.
 It collects any necessary configuration files, then runs the second script on the target.

-It expects to find a directory called prep, which contains:
+That first script expects to find a directory called prep, which contains:

 - a file with the current user name, the new desired user name, and root, each of which contain the corresponding user password.
 Rather obviously, these files are protected.